wazuh/wazuh-documentation/source/installation-guide/further-configuration.rst

 - ``wazuh_admin`` is the user recommended for those users that need administration privileges.

-These users are designed to be used along the Wazuh Kibana plugin and they are protected so they canot be modified from the Kibana's interface.
+These users are designed to be used along the Wazuh Kibana plugin and they are protected so they cannot be modified from the Kibana's interface.
 To modify them or add new users, the ``securityadmin`` script will have to be executed.
 To learn more about this process, visit the `Open Distro documentation <https://opendistro.github.io/for-elasticsearch-docs/docs/security-access-control/users-roles/>`_.